corda/corda-runtime-os/applications/tools/p2p-test/p2p-setup/README.md

   add-group <path_to_member_json_file>
 ```

-### Publishing network map member
+### Publishing a group member
-To publish a network map member:
+To publish a group member:
-1. Make sure you have a valid public key PEM file.
+1. Make sure you have a valid PEM file containing the public key of the member.
 2. Prepare a configuration file with the member data.
 For example:
 ```json
 {